concept-lab/SiteFerret/README.md

 Ranking is based on Isolation Forest (IF) anomaly detector.
 IF is provided as a scikit-learn object previously trained and loaded from a  provided binary file (in siteFerret/trainedModels)

 ## Requirements:
+**NOTE**: The program has been tested only on a linux machine (Ubuntu 20.04)
  - install patchelf:
   - sudo apt get install patchelf (ubuntu)
   - or see https://gist.github.com/ruario/80fefd174b3395d34c14
- - The NanoShaper executable is provided bust must be linked to the libraries.
+ - The NanoShaper executable is provided but must be linked to the libraries.
 To do so run the install_script within *install binaries* folder and follow the prompted instructions (type *./install_script*).
  - (Reccomended) Recompile locally the shared library.
 This is done by running the install_script and following the instructions (gcc required).

  To run the install script just move into *install binaries* folder and: *./install_script* (it might be necessary to change permissions: *chmod +x install_script*)

  ### Download trained model:
  **Using git lfs** (recomended)

  0. git clone the folder
  1. install git lfs
  2. run: git lfs pull